Winless Saints search for answers against Panthers (Sep 24, 2017) | FOX Sports

 “It has been an emphasis of ours,” Payton said.
 “There were yards left out there.”

-The Panthers could be without center Ryan Kalil for a second week in a row.
-He was a game-day scratch from the starting lineup last week, and his practice activity has been limited at best since then because of a sore neck.
+The Panthers will be without center Ryan Kalil for a second week in a row.
+He was a game-day scratch from the starting lineup last week, and his practice activity was limited since then because of a sore neck.
 He was already coming off offseason shoulder surgery.

 Carolina wide receiver Kelvin Benjamin missed midweek practice with a knee injury, but there were no further indications that he would be held out of the game.